webthinx/examunit-proctoring/README.md

     return (string) $value;
 }

-// Fetch secret key from secure storage - such as environment, database, ...
+// Fetch the secret key from secure storage - such as the environment, database, ...
 $secretKey = 'dummyValue';

-// Example of an requst data
+// Example of a request data
 $request = [
     'timestamp' => 1698130780.0,
 ];

-// Append generated signature to the request
+// Append the generated signature to the request
 $request['signature'] = \createSignature($secretKey, $request);

-// Json encode whole payload
+// JSON encode the whole payload
 $signedPayload = \json_encode($request);
 ```

 ## Endpoints and Fields

 The entire functionality of the **Service API** is described using the [OpenAPI specification](https://swagger.io/specification/).
 The specification covers all aspects of the API, including endpoints, request structure, response structure, and is also accompanied by descriptions and examples.
-The schema in its current version can be found in a [YAML file](https://github.com/webthinx/examunit-proctoring/blob/main/openapi.yaml) located in the root of this repository.
+The current version of the schema can be found in a [YAML file](https://github.com/webthinx/examunit-proctoring/blob/main/openapi.yaml) located in the root of this repository.

 ## Webhooks

-The functions of the **Service API** are initially limited to pulling data, which can be somewhat impractical.
+Initially, the functions of the **Service API** are limited to pulling data, which can be somewhat impractical.
 Webhooks introduce the possibility to receive real-time notifications about events happening in the **Service**.
 Webhooks are triggered when an **Incident** occurs in the candidate's flow. **Incidents** have various types depending on the nature of the underlying event.
 Configuration allows the **Client** to limit listening only to a relevant subset of incident types.

 ### Configuration